openshift/origin/examples/sample-app/README.md

     be added to the docker-registry service list so that it's reachable from other places.

-9. Confirm the registry is accessible (you may need to run this more than once):
+6. Confirm the registry is accessible (you may need to run this more than once):

         $ curl -H 'Accept: application/json' -v `osc get service docker-registry --template="{{ .spec.portalIP }}:{{ with index .spec.ports 0 }}{{ .port }}{{ end }}/v2/" --config=openshift.local.config/master/admin.kubeconfig`

     You should see:

         "< Docker-Distribution-Api-Version: registry/2.0"

+7. Bind a user names `test-admin` to the `view` role in the default namespace so you can observe progress in the web console

+        $ osadm policy add-role-to-user view test-admin --config=openshift.local.config/master/admin.kubeconfig

+9. Login as `test-admin` using any password

+        $ osc login --certificate-authority=openshift.local.config/master/ca.crt

+9. *Optional:* View the OpenShift web console in your browser by browsing to `https://<host>:8443/console`.
+Login using the user `test-admin` and any password.

+    * You will need to have the browser accept the certificate at `https://<host>:8443` before the console can consult the OpenShift API.
+Of course this would not be necessary with a legitimate certificate.
+    * If you click the `default` project and leave the tab open, you'll see the page update as you deploy objects into the project and run builds.

 10. Create a new project in OpenShift.
 This creates a namespace `test` to contain the builds and app that we will generate below.